 Harry “The Sundance Kid” Longabaugh hooked up with Kid Curry after a stint in jail.
 They robbed a bank together, then joined the Wild Bunch.
 Longabaugh met Etta Place in 1878 at the infamous Fannie Porter’s Brothel, where Annie Rogers (alias Della Moore) also worked.
-Romantically linked to both Harvey Logan and Kid Curry, Annie eventually spent time in jail for passing bank notes stolen in the great Northern robbery by Kid Curry and Ben “The Tall Texan” Kilpatrick.
+Romantically linked to both Harvey Logan and Kid Curry, Annie eventually spent time in jail for passing banknotes stolen in the great Northern robbery by Kid Curry and Ben “The Tall Texan” Kilpatrick.
 She was acquitted in 1902 and accounts vary whether she spent the rest of her life working at Fannie Porter’s brothel or living quietly as a law-abiding citizen.

-Ben “The Tall Texan” Kilpatrick was the Wild Bunch’s most prolific train robber.
-He served 15 years in prison for robbery, but immediately returned to a life of crime upon his release in 1911.
+“The Tall Texan” Kilpatrick was the Wild Bunch’s most prolific train robber.
+He served 15 years in prison for robbery but immediately returned to a life of crime upon his release in 1911.
 Girlfriend Laura Bullion, a.k.a.
 Della Rose, often participated alongside Kilpatrick, also serving five years in prison for train robbery.
 Upon her release, she lived out her life as a seamstress.
 Kilpatrick, on the other hand, was killed during an attempted train robbery less than a year after his release from prison.

-Born and raised in Utah, Willard “The Mormon Kid” Christianson, alias Matt Warner, committed several train and bank robberies alongside Butch Cassidy and Elzy Lay.
-A gunfight earned him five years in a Utah state prison but upon his early release for good behavior he turned his life around, becoming a justice of the peace and later a deputy sheriff.
+Born and raised in Utah, Willard “The Mormon Kid” Christianson, alias Matt Warner, committed several trains and bank robberies alongside Butch Cassidy and Elzy Lay.
+A gunfight earned him five years in a Utah state prison but upon his early release for good behavior, he turned his life around, becoming a justice of the peace and later a deputy sheriff.
 He lived in Price, Utah until his death of natural causes at age 74.

 By 1902, the Wild Bunch had disbanded for good.
 Butch Cassidy and the Sundance Kid (along with Etta Place) left the country, presumably for South America, and it’s unclear whether they died there or returned to the U.S. Famed outlaw hideout Robber’s Roost was never penetrated during their heyday, and the original Wild Bunch corral still stands today.